Bottom Line

 What is the 'Unidentified Anomalous Phenomena Records Collection'?

-When did this specific sighting occur?
+When did this specific Anoka sighting take place?